Blog

 A2L Refrigerants and Arzel Zoning

-Indoor coils that are designed for A2L refrigerants have mitigation controls that respond if they detect a refrigerant leak.
-These are important because A2L refrigerants are mildly flammable.
+Indoor coils that are designed for A2L refrigerants have a refrigerant detection system (RDS) because A2L refrigerants are mildly flammable.
 If there is a leak, the system needs to respond by dispersing the refrigerant.

 How Does A2L Affect Zoning Systems?